One of the most commonly asked questions online is how to sleep better.

 Detoxing and eating raw foods can also help as the body is cleansed and can therefore function better.

-Aromatherapy is known for its ability to aid sleep and especially when you use lavender oil.
+Aromatherapy is known for its ability to aid sleep and lavender oil is a popular choice to aid sleep.

 Lavender takes effect pretty fast too, so try having a lavender oil bath followed by a drop of lavender oil on the pillow, or a fresh lavender bag containing lavender under the pillow.